danieltorrez29/TriviaServer/README.md

 - Docker image + CI pipeline
 - Leaderboard pagination & filters

-## Credits and Author
+## Author
-Author: [@danieltorrez29](https://github.com/danieltorrez29) – Systems and Computer Engineer - Database Specialist.
+- [@danieltorrez29](https://github.com/danieltorrez29) – Systems and Computer Engineer - Database Specialist.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details